-At September 30, 2006, 15.7% of Pohnpei's \$65 million of total assets were funded with debt or other obligations.
-This is a favorable financial indicator and indicates that for each dollar of assets Pohnpei owns, it owes only 15.7 cents of that dollar to others.
-This ratio is consistent with prior years, and continues an four-year improvement trend in the ratio.
+At September 30, 2008, 18.3% of Pohnpei's \$50 million of total assets were funded with debt or other obligations.
+This is a favorable financial indicator and indicates that for each dollar of assets Pohnpei owns, it owes only 18.3 cents of that dollar to others.
+This ratio is relatively consistent with prior periods.